Adhoc123/mu-net-polyp-segmentation/README.md

 - The current version focuses on **architecture description, experimental setup, and reproducibility details**.
 - Full training and inference code will be released in a future update, subject to dataset licensing and institutional approvals.
+- The full training and evaluation code will be released after institutional approval.

 ---